cmdap/ng-wizard/README.md

 [https://cmdap.github.io/ng-wizard/](https://cmdap.github.io/ng-wizard/).

 ## Installation
 The NgWizard component is available as an NPM package.
-It has a single (peer)dependency on `material-icons` for displaying [Material icons](https://material.io/tools/icons) as well as some peer dependencies on Angular packages.
+It has an optional dependency on `material-icons` for displaying the default [Material icons](https://material.io/tools/icons) as well as some peer dependencies on Angular packages.
 To install the NgWizard component in your Angular project directory run: